rvgud/k8s-e2e-example/README.md

 # k8s-e2e-example

+## Assuption:-

-Assuption:- To install kubernetes on GCP instances and deploy service on top it there should be ingress and egress firewalls allowed for required ports.
+    1. To install kubernetes & Jenkins on GCP instances and deploy service on top it there should be ingress and egress firewalls allowed for required ports.

+    2. A running elastic search cluster and kibana server.

+## Install Jenkins on GCP instances using Ansible

+    1. ansible-playbook -i jenkins/hosts.ini jenkins/playbook.yml

 ## Install Kubernetes on GCP instances using kubespray
     1. cd kubespray